juergenweb/FrontendForms/README.md

 #### setMultiple() - for file input fields

 By default, file upload fields are multi-upload fields.
+This means that you can upload multiple files.
+If you want to restrict the file upload only to a single file, you can use this method to change this behavior.
 With this method you change between single or multi-upload field by adding true or false inside the parenthesis:

 True (default): renders a multiple upload field; False: renders a single upload field